Emigration from Liverpool - 1850

 - ½ lb. molasses

 These rations (excluding water) are per week.
-To be issued in advance, and not less often than twice a week.
+This is to be issued in advance and not less often than twice a week.

-5 lb. of good potatoes' may, at the option of the master, be substituted for 1 lb. of oatmeal or rice.
-In ships sailing from Liverpool, or from Irish or Scotch ports, oatmeal may be substituted, in equal quantities, for the whole or any part of the issues of rice.
+At the master's option, 5 lb. of good potatoes may be substituted for 1 lb. of oatmeal or rice.
+In ships sailing from Liverpool or from Irish or Scotch ports, oatmeal may be substituted, in equal quantities, for the whole or any part of the rice issues.

-Vessels carrying as many as 100 passengers must be provided with a seafaring person to act as passengers cook, and with a proper cooking apparatus.
+Vessels carrying as many as 100 passengers must be provided with a seafaring person to act as the passengers' cook and with a proper cooking apparatus.

-A convenient place must be set apart on deck for cooking and an adequate supply of fuel shipped for the voyage.
-The whole to be subject to the approval of the emigration officer.
+A convenient place must be set aside on deck for cooking, and an adequate supply of fuel must be shipped for the voyage.
+The whole will be subject to the approval of the emigration officer.

 Dancing Between Decks